 The government's preference is to bring consumer credit into the same regulatory regime as other retail financial services under the FCA (within a legal framework based on the model set out in FSMA).

-The government intends for the transfer of consumer credit regulation will occur in April 2014.
+The transfer of consumer credit regulation to the FCA will occur in April 2014.